gise11e/gise11e.github.io/_projects/weather-mi.md

 ---
 JS/HTML/CSS

-A weather app built with React on front-end and Open Weather Map ‘s API on backend.
+Weather app built with React on front-end and Open Weather Map ‘s API on backend.
 Styled using Foundation with SCSS.